Walter Karig

 Walter Karig (November 13, 1898 – September 30, 1956) was a prolific writer, who served as a US naval captain.
 Karig wrote a number of works on Allied naval operations during World War II.
 He also wrote scripts for the television series Victory at Sea.
-Besides his works on naval history, Karig was a novelist, publishing under his own name, and a journalist.
+Besides his works on naval history, Karig was a journalist, a novelist publishing under his own name using pseudonyms too.

 Early life and education

 Walter Karig was born in New York, New York on November 13, 1898.
 He was the son of Martin and Elsie (Ellis) Karig.
 He received his early education in schools of New York City, and studied art at the New York School of Fine Arts and Ecole Julien in Paris, France.

 Career

 For the Stratemeyer Syndicate, Karig wrote volumes in the Perry Pierce series (2–4), Doris Force series (3–4), and Nancy Drew series (8–10).
 Karig did not seem to enjoy writing with the trio formula used by regular series ghostwriters.
 He brought back the chum Helen Corning from the earliest Nancy Drew books and featured her prolifically, while diminishing the roles of George Fayne and Bess Marvin.
 While one of the volumes features a detailed account of college football, his contributions to the series place a large emphasis on Nancy choosing clothing and describing articles she owns or purchases.

 Karig revealed to catalogers at the Library of Congress he authored three Nancy Drew volumes, numbers 8, 9, 10, under the pseudonym of Carolyn Keene.
 This admission angered the series' "packager", the Stratemeyer Syndicate, who hid their ghostwriters behind syndicate-owned pen names.
 The publisher had no desire to reveal the true authorship of volumes in the various series.
 Stratemeyer's attorney threatened legal action against Karig for claiming authorship.
 Karig never again worked for the Stratemeyer Syndicate.

 Karig wrote detective fiction under the name Keats Partick.